rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference.md

 ```

 We handle this sort of subtyping by taking the variables that are
-bound in the supertype and **skolemizing** them: this means that we
+bound in the supertype and **placeholder** them: this means that we
 replace them with
 [universally quantified](../appendix/background.html#quantified)
 representatives, written like `!1`.
-We call these regions "skolemized
+We call these regions "placeholder
 regions" – they represent, basically, "some unknown region".

 Once we've done that replacement, we have the following relation: